Initial Math Placement

 Placement ordinarily establishes the student’s subsequent math track through the Academy, though STMA does allow students to take summer Geometry elsewhere between grades 9 and 10 to facilitate enrollment in sophomore Algebra 2.

-Transfer students into the upper grades are placed on results in prior 9-12 courses and the faculty’s written placement test.
+Transfer students into the upper grades are placed based on results in prior 9-12 courses and the faculty’s written placement test.

 ISEE Results and Math Remediation